Property404/file-has/README.md

 # File-Has

-Work in progress.

-Utility to determine if one binary file contains another.
+Simple utility to determine if one binary file contains another.

 ## Usage